TaluKara/mnt/README.md

 > sda2      Data                 500G      part      -
   sdb1      Backup               250G      part      /mnt/backup
 ------------------------------------------------------------------------------------------
-Press 'e' to mount, 'r' to unmount, 'q' to quit.
+Press 'e' to mount, 'r' to unmount, 'd' to copy, 'q' to quit.
 ```

 In this example, the currently selected partition is highlighted with a `>` symbol.
 Use the arrow keys to change the selection and press the corresponding key to perform actions.